 This set of procedures is at the same time complex and extremely simple.
-It is complex due to the fact that it needs to follow a set of rules, but beyond that you can fry nearly anything, including ice cream.
-The maintenance of the water is effortless at 212 degrees Fahrenheit, but oil cannot be maintained without a thermometer and a even heat source.
+It is complex because it needs to follow a set of rules, but beyond that, you can fry nearly anything, including ice cream.
+The maintenance of the water is effortless at 212 degrees Fahrenheit, but oil cannot be maintained without a thermometer and an even heat source.

 The oil must be carefully shielded from the food while it is being fried and the food from that oil.
-Volatile water from the food will always seep during frying, but if too much of this water evaporates, it will dry the food out and make your oil spoil.
+Volatile water from the food will always seep during frying, but if too much of this water evaporates, it will dry the food out and spoil your oil.
 Applying a coating to the fried food will protect that oil and absorb extra moisture.
 Furthermore, water losses from the food will be greatly reduced.

 The best-tasting deep-fried foods are specifically confined in the container in which they were fried by the heat of the frying oil.
-These are then cooked by means of their own steam, which is generated by the frying oil's heating element.
+These are then cooked using their own steam, which is generated by the frying oil’s heating element.

 5. Baking And Roasting

 BAKING is the cooking of food with dry heat around what you’re cooking.
 Oven baking is a form of delivering heat evenly on all sides of a food base so that all parts of that food are cooking simultaneously.
 This is in contrast to roasting, in which a lower temperature is used and the term baking includes different kinds of food aside from meat.